man-schu/dacapoeditor/README.md

 See here how it works: https://man-schu.github.io/dacapoeditor/

-There is also a standalone version based on Electron.
+Standalone desktop versions based on Electron can be downloaded on https://github.com/man-schu/dacapoeditor/releases/latest/.

 ## ABC tutorials